skineer/RWear/CodeBook.md

    **Storage Mode**: character

    **Column Name** : Subject

    **Storage Mode**: integer

+   **Column Name** : Activity_ID

+   **Storage Mode**: integer

 ## mean_per_subject.csv

-Description: file with the mean of all the observations grouped by the subjects that did the experiments
+Description: file with the mean of all the observations grouped by the subjects that did the experiments and activities performed

 Observations: At this this all the variables were converted to numeric type, in order to calculate de mean, and aggregated by subjects.